andf-mongodb/workflow/README.md

 _Usage:_ `push` from within the git repo you wish to publish.

 ## backport
-Once your changes have been committed, optionally backport to previous branches if applicable.
-Allows for manual confliuct resolution and then resuming, and allows for editing of PRs if they haven't been completed yet.
+Once your changes have been committed, optionally backport to previous branches (like v4.0) if applicable.
+Can also backport to specific, unpublished minor revisions (like v4.0.14).
+Allows for manual conflict resolution and then resuming, and allows for editing of existing PRs if they haven't been completed yet.
+Checks for missed conflict resolutions during resume as well.

 _Usage:_
 - `backport v4.0` after having commited the change you wish to backport, from within the branch you made the change in.